Dr Nikki Hayfield

 After a brief break from academia to visit Australia, I returned to the UK and completed my PhD on bisexual women's visual identities.

-After completing my PhD in 2011, I primarily focused my research on marginalised identities, including bisexualities, pansexualities, and asexualities.
+After completing my PhD in 2011, I primarily focused my research around marginalised identities, including bisexualities, pansexualities, and asexualities.

 Current areas of focus

-I am currently Editor-in-Chief for Sex Roles, a Consulting Editor for Feminism & Psychology, and a member of the Editorial Board for Women's Reproductive Health, and the Journal of Lesbian Studies.
+I am currently Consultant to the Editor-in-Chief for Sex Roles, a Consulting Editor for Feminism & Psychology, and a member of the Editorial Board for Women's Reproductive Health, and the Journal of Lesbian Studies.
 I also regularly review for a number of psychology and qualitative methods journals.

-I try to do all the things that most academics do - present at conferences, deliver public talks, publish chapter and papers, write books, submit applications to secure research funding, and work with organisations wherever possible.
-If you want to see my CV for more details of all these things, then please do get in touch.
+I try to do all the things that most academics do - present at conferences, deliver public talks, publish chapter and papers, write books, submit applications to secure research funding, sit on committees, and work with organisations wherever possible.
+If you would like to see my CV for more details, then please do get in touch.

 Supervision

-I currently supervise undergraduate and postgraduate projects and would be delighted to consider applications from potential PhD students on topics that fit my current areas of research focus.
+I currently supervise undergraduate and postgraduate projects and would be delighted to consider applications from potential PhD students in topics that fit my current areas of research focus.
 I am particularly keen to supervise students who are interested in conducting qualitative research around peri/menopause.
-Please get in touch if you have an idea for a PhD that you think I would be a good fit to supervise.

 Publications